wallyatkins/stories/README.md

 ## Structure

-- `api` – PHP endpoints for uploading and listing videos.
+- `api` – PHP endpoints for authentication and video uploads.
 - `client` – Vite React application with Tailwind for styling.
 - `uploads` – Directory where uploaded videos are stored.